mui/material-ui/docs/src/pages/components/tabs/tabs.md

 A basic example with no frills.

-{{"demo": "pages/components/tabs/BasicTabs.js", "bg": true}}
+{{"demo": "pages/components/tabs/BasicTabs.js"}}

-### Wrapped labels
+## Wrapped labels

 Long labels will automatically wrap on tabs.
 If the label is too long for the tab, it will overflow and the text will not be visible.

 {{"demo": "pages/components/tabs/TabsWrappedLabel.js", "bg": true}}

-### Disabled tab
+## Disabled tab

-A Tab can be disabled by setting `disabled` prop.
+A tab can be disabled by setting the `disabled` prop.

-{{"demo": "pages/components/tabs/DisabledTabs.js", "bg": true}}
+{{"demo": "pages/components/tabs/DisabledTabs.js"}}

 ## Fixed tabs

-Fixed tabs should be used with a limited number of tabs and when consistent placement will aid muscle memory.
+Fixed tabs should be used with a limited number of tabs, and when consistent placement will aid muscle memory.

 ### Full width